-BIOSCIENCES, INC. For Withhold For All Except To withhold authority to vote for any individual mark "For All Except" and write the The Board of Directors recommends you vote FOR the following: All All Except number(s) of the nominee(s) on the line below.
-3. Election of Directors: 0 0 0 19 Nominees: 01) Christopher C. Schreiber 03) Bill J. White 02) Joshua Silverman 04) Robert C. Sch roeder The Board of Directors recommends you vote FOR the owing proposals: For Against Abstain For Against Abstair 1.
-Approval, pursuant to Nasdaq listing rule 5635(a), of the issuance of shares of common stock upon conversion of 0 0 Appro to nar val, on an advisory basis, of the compe ned executive officers. nsation paid 0 0 0 Series D Convertible Preferred Stock in excess of 20% of the Company's common stock outstanding.
-The Board 3 Years on of Directors recommends you vot the following proposal: e 1 Year 2 Years 3 Years Absta 2.
-Approval, pursuant to Nasdaq listing rule 5635(a), of the potential issuance of common stock in excess of 20% of the Company's common stock outstanding in connection with milestone shares that may become issuable in the 0 0 0 of futi val, on an advisory basis, of the frequen ure advisory votes on the compensation ned executive officers. on O 0 0 0 4. future.
+BIOSCIENCES, INC. For Withhold For All To with nhold authority to vote for any individual The Board of Directors recommends you vote FOR the following: Ah All Except number(s) of the nominee(s) on the line below. \neg 3.
+Election of Directors: 0 0 0 Nominees: 01) Christopher C. Schreiber 03) Bill J. White 02) Joshua Silverman 04) Robert C. Sch roeder The Board of Directors recommends you vote FOR the owing proposals: For Against Abstain For Against Abstair 1.
+Approval, pursuant to Nasdaq listing rule 5635(a), of the issuance of shares of common stock upon conversion of Series D Convertible Preferred Stock in excess of 20% of the Company's common stock outstanding.
+0 0 0 6.
+Approval, on an advisory basis, of the compe o named executive officers. ensation paid 0 0 0 The Bo pard of Directors recommends you vot s on the following proposal: e 1 Year 2 Years 3 Years Absta 2.
+Approval, pursuant to Nasdaq listing rule 5635(a), of the potential issuance of common stock in excess of 20% of the Company's common stock outstanding in connection with milestone shares that may become issuable in the 0 0 0 (Approval, on an advisory basis, of the frequen of future advisory votes on the compensation of named executive officers. on O 0 0 0 4. future.
 Approval of the amendment to the Akers Biosciences, Inc. 2018 Equity Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 1,042,000, to a total of 1,120,125 shares.
 0 0 0 NOTE: Such other business as may properly come before the meeting and any adjournment thereof.
 5. To ratify the appointment of Morison Cogen LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020.
 0 0 0